FahimU123/Personal-Coding-Guide/conditionals.md

 let age = 15

+/// Reason for the () in the rnage is the 2nd number falls between < and dot.
+Swift has to choose adn it chooses the dot operator for preferance which causes an erro since contains expects a range.
+So we put the () so teh range takes prescdence.
 /// conditionals must return a boolean and contains is teh best most common way to check if a var is within a raneg if (0..<18).contains(age) {
     print("broke")